Chapter 7 Statistical Inference in R

 3. A manufacturer of pharmaceutical products has to decide on the basis of samples whether 90 percent of all patients given a new medication will recover from a certain disease

-These problems can all be translated into the language of statistical tests of hypotheses.
+These can all be expressed using the language of statistical tests of hypotheses:

 1. the engineer has to test the hypothesis that \(\theta\), the parameter of an exponential population, is at least \(42,000\)